eurostat/NLP4Stat/Use case B/Power BI/README.md

 <img src="image4.PNG" width="800">

-Figure 4 -- Graphical exploration in MS Power BI: themes, sub-themes, categories and articles (1).
+Figure 4 -- Graphical exploration in MS Power BI: themes, subthemes, OECD themes and OECD's statistical terms (1).

 The **second screen** ("Themes, sub-themes and OECD-Themes (2)") (see Figure 5) also links Eurostat themes and subthemes, OECD themes and OECD's statistical terms, with the same data as the first screen.
 The filters in the middle of the screen allow the selection of any number of Eurostat themes / subthemes and OECD's themes and the network graph in the top right side is adjusted to reflect these selections.
 Conversely, one can click on a node in the network graph to select a Eurostat theme,Eurostat subtheme or OECD theme.
 Clicking the *same node* again clears the selection.